Virtual Office Business License: Everything You Need to Know

 - Homeowners Association Agreements (HOAs): HOAs are not licenses, but they may limit the ability of a business to operate from home.
 Many communities have HOAs that limit the activities that a homeowner can do at home.
 Check that the kind of business you are doing at your home is compatible with such agreements.

 If you need help with licenses for online businesses and businesses with virtual offices, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.